muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text_Lax.md

     \\  | 0x5C    93 | REVERSE SOLIDUS | \   | not used
 ```

-There is one additional complex escape sequence, of the format `\uNNNN`,
+An additional complex escape sequence, of the format `\uNNNN` which denotes
-that supports specifying characters in terms of their Unicode code point
+an unsigned 16-bit integer, supports specifying characters in terms of
-number, specifically in UTF-16, so characters outside the Basic
-Multilingual Plane must be specified as a surrogate pair like
-`\uNNNN\uNNNN` when using this additional escape sequence format,
-in contrast with the standard Unicode code point escape sequence that
-specifies those using a single number instead.
+their Unicode code point number in terms of UTF-16.
+For a Unicode BMP code
+point, that is a single `\uNNNN` integer in the non-surrogate set
+`[0..0xD7FF,0xE000..0xFFFF]`.
+For a Unicode non-BMP code point, that is an
+ordered pair of `\uNNNN` integer in the surrogate set `[0xD800..0xDFFF]`,
+which looks like `\uNNNN\uNNNN` such that the pair is also well formed.
+It is forbidden for a `<quoted_text_segment>` to contain any `\uNNNN` of
+the surrogate set that isn't so paired.

 Additional Examples: